The local moduli of Sasaki-Einstein rational homology 7-spheres and invertible polynomials: Local moduli of Sasaki-Einstein metrics on smooth rational homology 7-spheres

-We begin computing $\dim H^{0}(\mathbb{P}(\tilde{\bf w}),\mathcal{O}(\tilde{d}))$.
+We begin computing $\dim_{\mathbb C} H^{0}(\mathbb{P}(\tilde{\bf w}),\mathcal{O}(\tilde{d}))$.
 Since this refers to the number of all possible monomials $z_{0}^{x_{0}}z_{1}^{x_{1}}z_{2}^{x_{2}}z_{3}^{x_{3}}z_{4}^{x_{4}}$ of degree $\tilde{d}$, we calculate this number counting the solutions of the Diophantine equation

 where the unknowns $x_{i}$ are non-negative integers such that at least one of them is non-zero.
-We will solve this equation adding certain mild constraints on the exponent $a_1$ and $m_3$.
-As we will see the remaining cases of interest, those whose corresponding links admit Sasaki-Einstein metrics, can be computed case by case. \begin{lem} Let $f^T$ be an invertible polynomial described as in (3.3.3) with an associated weight vector $\tilde{\bf w}$ given as in (3.3.5).
+We will solve this equation adding certain mild constraints on the exponent $a_1$ and $m_3$: either $\gcd(a_{1},m_{3})=1$ and $a_{1}>2$ or $a_{1}=2.$ As we will see at the end of this section, the remaining cases of interest can be computed case by case.

+\begin{lem} Let $f^T$ be an invertible polynomial described as in (3.3.3) with an associated weight vector $\tilde{\bf w}$ given as in (3.3.5).
 If we add the additional conditions $\gcd(a_{1},m_{3})=1$ and $a_{1}>2$, then the equation (3.3.7) has exactly five solutions.
 Moreover, the set of generators of $H^{0}(\mathbb{P}(\textbf{w}),\mathcal{O}(\tilde{d}))$ is given by the set \begin{proof} Using the expression given in (3.3.5), we can write the Diophantine equation (3.3.7) as

 which we can rewrite as

 Since $\gcd(m_{2},m_{3})=1$, we obtain $m_{2} \mid (a_{1}-1)x_{0}+m_{2}x_{1}$.
 This implies that $m_{2} \mid (a_{1}-1)x_{0}$.
 It is not difficult to obtain $\gcd(m_{2},a_{1}-1)=1$ (see equation (3.4.11) in the proof of Theorem 3.1 in \cite{CGL}), so $m_{2} \mid x_{0}$.
 On the other hand, since $m_{3}(a_{1}-1)x_{0} \leq \tilde{d}=m_{3}m_{2}a_{1}$, we have